mcnik/easy-peasy-bot/README.md

-# easy-peasy-bot

-## The story of a (Slack)bot

-A (not so) long time ago, a team called Tiny Speck built an app to communicate with each other as they worked.
-In their daily work, they found that there were some mindless tasks they had to do over and over.
-These things pulled them out of important conversations, which slowed them down.

-So, they built a special user in their messaging app: not a human user, but a digital user.
-The digital user took on some of their mindless tasks and integrated the other apps they used into their conversations.

-Eventually their app was named Slack and their digital user, Slackbot.
-And lo, you can build a Slack Bot, too!
-With our API and this nifty repository, a bot for your team can be all yours.

 # Using Botkit for Custom Bots
 1. Fork this project.
 2. Open up your favorite terminal app, and clone your new repository to your local computer.